TetrationAnalytics/road-trip-external/README.md

 # Preliminary Installations

-Rvm-based ruby and legacy version of node.js are required:
+Ruby and Node.js are required.
+Versions are listed in `.ruby-version` and `.nvmrc` respectively.

 1. Please install RVM as described here: